Sportscar Vs Supercar Vs Hypercar?

 Hypercar = These are hardly cars anymore.
 They are limited edition rockets with very sexy body shells.
 They have a price tag higher than most peoples’ houses and are custom made.
 Their speed is over 200mph.

-In reality, there term “hypercar??? did not actually exist 15 years ago.
+In reality, the term ‘hypercar’ did not exist 15 years ago.
 It snuck into the automotive dictionary at about the same time as the McLaren F1 (about 1992).
 When the F1 arrived with its 246mph top speed, people almost wet themselves.
 Of course Bugatti and Koenigsegg have made mincemeat of those speeds since.
-Yet back then it was a way of splitting out the ultra-performance cars from those which are just very fast.
+Yet back then, it was a way of splitting out the ultra-performance cars from those which are just very fast.

-By 1999 the term “hypercar??? was in common use for anything very expensive and blink and you’ll miss it fast.
-Here is where it gets a bit blurry though.
-If the whole car world and listened to me, then we wouldn’t have the argument because those on-high in Carland have added extra criteria for a car being a Hypercar – but they don’t actually agree on the whole list.
+By 1999, the term ‘hypercar’ was in common use for anything very expensive and blink-and-you’ll-miss-it fast.
+Here is where it gets a bit blurry, though.
+If the whole car world had listened to me, then we wouldn’t have the argument because those on-high in Carland have added extra criteria for a car being a Hypercar – but they don’t actually agree on the whole list.

 - It has to be come from a genuine high-performance car company, not a modification, so the Bugatti Veyron would qualify but the Hennessey Venom would not.
 (Tough call but I get their point.
 The major effort was done by Bugatti so they should get all the credit!)

-- I must be more expensive than at least 98% of the other cars manufactured in the same year.
+- It must be more expensive than at least 98% of the other cars manufactured in the same year.
 This is an easy one for the manufacturers to manipulate.
-However, the Ariel Atom for example, is getting closer and closer to the speed requirements making it a Hypercar, but as it can be acquired for £120k it is very cheap.
+However, the Ariel Atom for example, is getting closer and closer to the speed requirements that would qualify it as a Hypercar, but as it can be acquired for £120k it is very cheap.